konveyor/enhancements/enhancements/annotation-requeue/README.md

 - [ ] Design details are appropriately documented from clear requirements
 - [ ] Test plan is defined

+## Summary

+With the proposed changes, migration controller will periodically halt the process of phase `AnnotateResource` and update `mig_migration` CR and Resume the process on the next reconcile.

+## Motivation

 Currently `AnnotateResource` phase runs for loops to annotate or label resources.
 Currently this happens in a single reconcile.
 The whole phase takes few seconds to several minutes depending on the number of resources included in the migration.
 This can leave user without any sense of progress.

+## Proposal

 This design doc proposes an approach to add `Requeue` logic to such long running phase to update user about the progress while the whole phase is getting processed.

 We propose the following modifications in the function responsible for annotating.